Corruption in China: Countermeasures

+In December 2020, the National Health Commission issued additional policies to combat fraud and corruption in healthcare.
+As part of its campaigns against fraud, inspections of 627,000 medical institutions were conducted, resulting in 26,100 people being sanctioned and the recovery of 22,310 million yuan.

-A December 2020 article in Foreign Policy suggested that decades of corruption inside of the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the American Central Intelligence Agency.
+A December 2020 article in Foreign Policy suggested that decades of corruption inside the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the American Central Intelligence Agency.
 CCP purges under the guise of anti-corruption were at least partially motivated by counterintelligence concerns.

 Political incentives for cracking down

 Prominent anti-corruption cases in China are often an outgrowth of factional struggles for power in the CCP, as opponents use the "war of corruption" as a weapon against rivals in the CCP or corporate world.
 Often, too, the central leadership's goal in cracking down on corruption is to send a message to those who step over some "unknown acceptable level of graft" or too obviously flaunt its benefits.
 Another reason is to show an angry public that the CCP is doing something about the problem.

 In many such cases, the origins of anti-corruption measures are a mystery.
 When Chen Liangyu was ousted, analysts said it was because he lost a power struggle with leaders in Beijing.
-Chen was Shanghai's party secretary and member of the CCP Politburo.
-In 2010, a re-release of the Chinese Communist Party 52 code of ethics was published.
+Chen was Shanghai's party secretary and a member of the CCP Politburo.
+In 2010, a re-release of the Chinese Communist Party's 52 code of ethics was published.